Skip to main content

 chair, Australian and New zealand Infertility Counsellors Association (ANZICA)

 Rebecca Kerner is an UK-trained, independent and private practice Psychotherapist and Senior Counsellor with over 25 years international experience specialising in infertility, grief and relationship issues.
 She has worked with individuals and couples in the UK, New Zealand, and Australia, and is a passionate advocate for patient centred care.
-Rebecca is the chair of the Australian and New Zealand Infertility Counsellors Association (ANZICA) and the Psychology and Counselling Special Interest group for the Asia Pacific Initiative on Reproduction (ASPIRE).
+Rebecca is the Chair of the Australian and New Zealand Infertility Counsellors Association (ANZICA) and the Psychology and Counselling Special Interest group for the Asia Pacific Initiative on Reproduction (ASPIRE).
 She is also a person with a lived experience of infertility and the struggle to create a family.

 She has led numerous parliamentary submissions both at state and national levels, including appearing before the Australian Senate Community Affairs Committee Inquiry Community into the Mitochondrial Donation Law Reform (Maeve’s Law) Bill 2021.
 Rebecca also sat on the Australian Guideline Development Group for the Australian adaptation of the evidence-based guideline for Unexplained Infertility.